offlegacy/event-tracker/docs/api.md

   - **optional**
   - A collection of DOM event handlers.
   - Supports standard React DOM events (`onClick`, `onMouseEnter`, etc.).
-  - Each event handler is executed when that event occurs on a child for `<Log.DOMEvent type=[event type]>`.
+  - Each event handler is executed when that event occurs on a child for `<Track.DOMEvent type=[event type]>`.
-  - If it returns a promise, the events will be delayed until the promise is resolved.
+  - If it returns a promise, the event callbacks triggered after will be delayed until the promise is resolved.
     - `[DOMEventName]: (params: unknown, context: unknown, setContext: SetContext) => TaskReturnType`
 - `impression`
   - `onImpression: (params: unknown, context: unknown, setContext: SetContext) => TaskReturnType`
     - **optional**
-    - A function that is executed when impression occurs on a child for `<Log.Impression>`.
+    - A function that is executed when impression occurs on a child for `<Track.Impression>`.
-    - If it returns a promise, the events will be delayed until the promise is resolved.
+    - If it returns a promise, the event callbacks triggered after will be delayed until the promise is resolved.
   - `options: ImpressionOptions`
     - **optional**
     - `threshold: number`